Skip to content

 Getting started: Building your PBIS team and timeline

 Implementing PBIS takes sustained effort over multiple years, but the structure is straightforward.
-Your first step is assembling a leadership team that includes administrators, teachers, counselors, behavior specialists, and parent representatives.
+Your first step is assembling a leadership team including administrators, teachers, counselors, behavior specialists, and parent representatives.
 This team establishes the vision, assesses current needs, maps available resources, and creates a realistic timeline.

 Most schools move through these phases:

-As another example, imagine an elementary school in October of Year 1.
-Teachers spend the first week of each month reviewing expectations through brief morning lessons.
+Example: An elementary school in October of Year 1 spends the first week of each month reviewing expectations through brief morning lessons.
 The team meets monthly to review referral data by location, time, and behavior type.
 By December, they notice playground referrals are 3x higher than other locations and adjust their recess supervision and teaching plan accordingly.

 Using PBIS data to guide classroom decisions

-Effective teams meet regularly to identify patterns, flag students who need additional support, and disaggregate discipline data by demographics to catch disparities early.
+Effective teams meet regularly to identify patterns, flag students needing additional support, and disaggregate discipline data by demographics to catch disparities early.
 Digital platforms like SWIS and PBIS Assessment tools streamline data collection, making it easier to spot trends without spending hours crunching numbers.

 The Tiered Fidelity Inventory 3.0 (TFI 3.0) helps schools assess whether they're implementing PBIS as intended.
 It includes 216 total points with enhanced focus on mental health, classroom implementation, and equity.
 Schools reaching 70% or higher fidelity scores typically see the positive outcomes PBIS promises.